dborzov/lsp/README.md

 you get this:

 ```
-  $ lsp

-  ... something fancy
-  (actually I did not come up with what is it going to look like yet)
+ ( I will eventually need to put a sublime-style gif showcasing major features)
 ```
 which is arguably more readable.

+## Why
+No reason to cling to stuff that is there only for historical reasons.
+Nobody has time in life to learn how to read this: `-rw-r--r--`.
 ## Features
+Marked ones are implemented:
+- [ ] embraces and extends the original `ls` syntax (with flags and all) whenever it does not actively interfere with common sense.
+- [ ] fuzzy matching and fixes basic typos: `lsp ~/.bahs_profile` will still get you there.
+- [ ] contents are shown classified in groups intelligently: directories, `*.js`-files, MIME/content types (text, binaries..)

-- shows reasonable summaries for subfolders
+- [ ] shows intelligent summaries for objects: things like sizes and types of subfolders, file's encoding and so on.
-- timeout on running time so no hanging for remotely mounted devices and such
+General running timeout threshold means no freezes because of things like suddenly unmounted devices, huge number of files and so on.
+Each file is "investigated" asyncroneously and subdirectories are traversed in the async [BFS](http://en.wikipedia.org/wiki/Breadth-first_search).
-* knows what things like a git repo is
-- so shows recent git diffs and things
+- [ ] knows what things like a git repo is. shows recent git diffs and all the other things.

 ## Installation

-`lsp` is written in `go` and can be installed like a standard `go` program:
+`lsp` is written in `go` programming language.
+For now it can be installed using `go get`:

 ```
  $ go get github.com/dborzov/lsp
 ```
+Once it becomes more functional, `lsp` will be distributed in native binaries for all platforms (Linux, MacOS, Windows).
+No dependancies or anything configurable by design, only binary.

-## Courtesy of
+## Soft stuff
 ![can't handle these lumps](lumps.jpg)

+MIT license :)

+Would love to be pull requested :)